knn90/knn90.github.io/knxcode/content/posts/flutter/integrate_hive.md

    }
    ```

-4. From the terminal, run `dart run build_runner build` to generate the HiveAdapter
+4. From the terminal, run `dart run build_runner build` to generate the HiveAdapter.
 5. Initialize HiveBox, register adapters(if any), and open the box with its name.
    ```Dart
    await Hive.initFlutter();
    Hive.registerAdapter(YourModelAdapter());
    await Hive.openBox('BoxName');
    ```
-6. Get the box by its name and use it from there.
+6. Get the box by its name and it's ready to use.
    ```Dart
    final box = Hive.box('BoxName');
    ```